 Occupational Safety and Health Act (OSHA)

-The Occupational Health & Safety Act of 1970 was introduced to maintain the health and safety of working men and women by mandating proper working conditions.
-All businesses must comply with the General Duty Clause of the OSH Act, which requires that all workplaces be kept free of serious hazards, and must also provide research, information, education, and training regarding occupational safety and health.
+The Occupational Health & Safety Act of 1970 was introduced to maintain working men’s and women’s health and safety by mandating proper working conditions.
+All businesses must comply with the General Duty Clause of the OSH Act, which requires that all workplaces be free of severe hazards and provide research, information, education, and training regarding occupational safety and health.

 What Is the Relationship Between Regulatory Compliance and GRC?

-Governance, risk, and compliance (GRC), is defined as an organization’s ability to achieve its goals, address uncertainty, and maintain integrity.
-GRC includes three specific pillars: corporate governance, enterprise risk management, and compliance.
+Governance, Risk, and Compliance (GRC) is an organization’s ability to achieve its goals, address uncertainty, and maintain integrity.
+GRC includes three pillars: corporate governance, enterprise risk management, and compliance.

 The primary objective of relying on GRC is to help organizations devise a strategic approach to improve decision-making by senior leadership, demonstrate effective risk management practices, and meet compliance requirements.

-In the context of regulatory compliance, GRC refers to the controls and measures set in place to assure that the organization adheres to regulations dictated by relevant industry requirements or governing agencies.
+In regulatory compliance, GRC refers to the controls and measures to ensure that the organization adheres to regulations dictated by relevant industry requirements or governing agencies.

 How Can Audits Assure Regulatory Compliance?

 In many cases, a compliance audit is required by law to gain certification that the business is compliant with a regulation.
-(This is the case with the PCI DSS framework, for example.)
-Therefore, compliance audits are instrumental to assure that organizations are adhering to the regulations required and to establish a baseline in the current-state of compliance versus the future desired state.
+(For example, this is the case with the PCI DSS framework.)
+Therefore, compliance audits are instrumental in assuring that organizations adhere to the regulations required and establish a baseline in the current state of compliance versus the desired future state.

-ZenGRC from Reciprocity is a GRC platform that can help your organization to implement, manage, and monitor your regulatory compliance efforts.
+ZenGRC from RiskOptics is a GRC platform that can help your organization implement, manage, and monitor your regulatory compliance efforts.

-With ZenGRC, a team of GRC experts are always at your service.
-ZenGRC’s single source of truth audit-trail document repository lets you quickly access the evidence you need to demonstrate regulatory compliance, as required by law when audit time rolls around.
+With ZenGRC, a team of GRC experts is always at your service.
+ZenGRC’s single source of truth audit trail document repository lets you quickly access the evidence you need to demonstrate regulatory compliance, as the law requires when audit time rolls around.

-Find out if ZenGRC is right for your organization and schedule a demo today to get started on the path to worry-free regulatory compliance — the Zen way.
+Find out if ZenGRC suits your organization and schedule a demo today to get started on the path to worry-free regulatory compliance — the Zen way.